 But making a khukuri smaller than 5″ is a real challenge.
 To fit both a dropped point, broad cutting belly and recurve carving section into such a small length traditionally leads to a very cramped and intensely curved little blade that suffers both functionally and aesthetically as a result.
 Our solution is a simple one.
 We take all that iconic curvature of a khukuri blade and allow it to flow into the handle of the knife.
 This allows the belly to relax and open up, creating a more beautiful and smooth blade that still has the same silhouette, ornamentation and form factor as a khukuri.
 The broad cutting belly and dropped point remain while carving duty is relegated to a small flat section directly in front of the bolster.
-Finally these bhura run off a new handle design that is optimised for allowing the most compact, functional fit possible for a specific hand size.
+Finally these bhura utilise a new handle design that is optimised for allowing the most compact, functional fit possible for a specific hand size.
 Our normal size guide still applies but it is optimised for a snug bare handed grip, with palm pressed against pommel flare and index on bolster.
 With this in mind consider sizing up if you are a borderline measurement, particularly if you have meaty hands or plan to use gloves.
 Please note that due to limited sheath area salyani sheaths will feature stitched leather highlights and a dap ridge rather than patuka buttons.
 Both dap styles will also feature a leather snap around the handle to ensure adequate retention and a stable carry.

 As our new smallest traditionally styled blade we named it the Bhura- The nepali word for a baby fish.
 Not only does this fit the small size and streamlined shape of the blade it also helps to create a family connection between this infant blade, the teenage minis and the full grown khukuris in the 11″ and up range.